pkeroulas/st2110-toolkit/capture/dpdk/README.md

 sudo ./examples/rxtx_callbacks/build/rxtx_callbacks -l 1 -n 4 -- -t
 ```

-### Tcpdump:
+### Tcpdump

-Build:
+* Build

-* dpdk v20.05 config: ` CONFIG_RTE_BUILD_SHARED_LIB=y `
+    - dpdk v20.05 config: `CONFIG_RTE_BUILD_SHARED_LIB=y`
-* libpcap 1.8.1 source to be located in same folder as `./tcpdump/`.  `./configure --with-dpdk=<ABSOLUTE_path_to_dpdk> `
+    - libpcap 1.8.1 source to be located in same folder as `./tcpdump/`.  `./configure --with-dpdk=<ABSOLUTE_path_to_dpdk> `
+    - libpcap must be patched attached file to support HW tiemstamping
-* tcpdump:  `make` ( gcc  -DHAVE_CONFIG_H   -I. -I../libpcap  -g -O2  -o
-  tcpdump fptype.o tcpdump.o  libnetdissect.a -lcrypto
-  ../libpcap/libpcap.a -libverbs  -L/tmp/staging/usr/local/lib -ldpdk
-  -lrt -lm -lnuma -ldl -pthread)
+    - tcpdump:  `make`(`gcc  -DHAVE_CONFIG_H   -I. -I../libpcap  -g -O2  -o tcpdump fptype.o tcpdump.o  libnetdissect.a -lcrypto ../libpcap/libpcap.a -libverbs  -L/tmp/staging/usr/local/lib -ldpdk -lrt -lm -lnuma -ldl -pthread`)

-Exec:
+* Exec

 ```
 sudo DPDK_CFG="--log-level=debug -dlibrte_mempool_ring.so -dlibrte_common_mlx5.so -dlibrte_pmd_mlx5.so ./tcpdump -i dpdk:0 --time-stamp-precision=nano -j adapter_unsynced dst port 20000
 ```

+* Results

-Results: 15% pkts dropped by interface.
-This is due to libcap that makes too many copies and syscalls and that should improve "soon" according to community.
+**15% pkts dropped by interface**.
+This is due to libcap that makes too many copies and syscalls and that should be improved "soon" according to community.

 ### Solution

 DPDK builtin utilities (testpmd and dpdk-pdump) are chosen for their versatily considering that the tunning might be a long process.
-[This script](https://github.com/pkeroulas/st2110-toolkit/blob/dpdk/capture/master/dpdk-capture.sh) wraps the capture program in a tcpdump-like command line interpreter.
+[This script](https://github.com/pkeroulas/st2110-toolkit/blob/master/capture/dpdk/dpdk-capture.sh) wraps the capture program in a tcpdump-like command line interpreter.
 The overhead induced by multiple process being started/stopped is not an issue in our use case.
 [Custom dev_info/v1](https://github.com/pkeroulas/dpdk/tree/pdump_mlx5_hw_ts/clock_info/v1) is the only satisfying version so far.

 ## Performances